jdmacleod/netflix-open-content-helper/README.md

 A command-line utility to assist with downloading test files from [Netflix Open Content](https://opencontent.netflix.com).

+## Prerequisites

+You need the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) installed and available in `$PATH`.
+No AWS account is needed however, as we use `-no-sign-request` when downloading files.

 ## Quickstart

 Download the first frame of [Sparks](https://opencontent.netflix.com/#h.d0oh6u8prqhe) to the current directory.